The Ari’s Bears Collegiate Scholarship was established by Ari’s Bears, a 501(c)(3) organization, to carry on the legacy of its founder, Ariella Stein.

 When Ariella passed away at age 11 from complications from a bone marrow transplant, she had already delivered “Ari’s Bears” to seven local hospitals and respite houses.
 Her legacy is still being written; since its inception in 2018, Ari’s Bears has gifted more than 2,000 bears and other stuffed animals to children in hospitals.

-Thanks to a generous anonymous donor, Ari’s Bears will award one (1) $1000 scholarship to an undergraduate student with a current or former cancer diagnosis who has demonstrated exemplary community service in the area of childhood cancer.
+Thanks to a generous anonymous donor, Ari’s Bears will award one (1) $1000 scholarship to an undergraduate student with a current or former cancer diagnosis, OR the sibling of childhood cancer fighter, who has demonstrated exemplary community service in the area of childhood cancer.
 This scholarship will be available in the 2021-2022 academic year.

 Must enroll in an accredited college or university in Fall 2021